LinHidden/linhidden/README.md

 - 👀 I've been developing applications, tinkering with machine learning models, and creating data analysis tools using Python.

-- 🎓 I'm still learning the ropes, but I'm really into natural language processing, computer vision, and deep learning.
+- 🎓 I'm still learning the ropes, but I'm really digging natural language processing, computer vision, and deep learning.

 <br/>